-The first Peace Corps Volunteers in Uganda were a group of 35 secondary education teachers who arrived on November 16, 1964.
+The first Peace Corps Volunteers in Uganda were a group of 35 secondary education teachers who arrived in the country on November 16, 1964.
 By 1967 the program had more than doubled in size, and in 1968 a health program was initiated with 15 additional Volunteers.
-As the Peace Corps program expanded in Uganda, several other programs were added such as fisheries, agriculture, vocational education, and surveying.
+As the Peace Corps program expanded in Uganda, several other projects were added such as fisheries, agriculture, vocational education, and surveying.
 Peace Corps terminated its program in 1973 due to civil unrest under Idi Amin.

 In 1989 President Museveni met with Peace Corps officials to discuss a renewed Peace Corps presence, and nine months later the Ugandan government extended a formal invitation to Peace Corps.
 The 1964 agreement was subsequently reactivated, and Volunteers returned to Uganda in June 1991, with the first 15 sworn in on August 31, 1991.
 The program continued to grow, with projects in primary education, technical education, civil engineering, community conservation, and micro enterprise development.

 In May 1999, the program in Uganda was suspended due to local security concerns.
 At the time of suspension, there were 75 Volunteers working in Primary Education Teacher Training, Women in Small Enterprise, and Natural Resources Management programs, and an expansion into the health sector had been planned.
 These projects reflected priority needs identified by the Ugandan government in its efforts to reform its educational system, promote sustainable growth in key sectors, and move to a more liberalized market economy.